 Unfortunately, obtaining these benefits is a struggle for most claimants.
-While a small portion is lucky enough to be approved right away — in Arkansas, about one third of all total applicants — the remaining majority will be denied.
+In Arkansas, about one third of all total applicants will be accepted on the first try — the remaining majority will be denied.
 At the next stage of the process, referred to as Reconsideration, the approval rate plummets from an already low 30% down to not even 9%.

 No matter how overwhelmed you may feel, don’t give up: Ken Kieklak, Attorney at Law is here to help you.
 Disability benefits lawyer Ken Kieklak has nearly two decades of practical experience working with the people of Rogers, Arkansas, and will advocate aggressively on your behalf.
 No matter where you may be in the application process, or whether you are applying for yourself or your child, our firm wants to help you succeed.
 Call us today to learn more about how we can serve you.

 The answer to this question depends largely on the type of benefits you are applying for: SSI (Supplemental Security Income), or SSDI (Social Security Disability Insurance).
 In very basic terms, SSI is based on financial need, whereas SSDI is based on previous payments into the social security system.
 While unusual, some people can and do qualify for both simultaneously, which is referred to as receiving concurrent benefits.

 Whether SSI or SSDI seems to be the more appropriate fit, you will then have to pass several additional waves of criteria.
 In the first wave, you will have to pass the SSA’s blanket requirements, which remain the same regardless of disability:

 If your income is deemed too high (currently, over $1,070 per month) you will not be accepted.